Biomaker/Gametophyte-Fern-photography-2018/Results.md

 Wrote to Jim Haseloff to ask if he would contribute confocal slices and a 3D to show that focus stacking is used in confocal.

 I phoned Mackays in Cambridge to ask how to cut up a microscope.
 They said that they would use a bandsaw to cut the microscope.
 They said that to make threaded holes, then would first drill the hole, and then use a "tap and die" to make the threading in the hole so that it can accommodate a screw in the hole.
 They said that they can do this work at Mackays, and for people further afield they need to look for a metalwork shop.

+## Update - 21/12/2017

+I have been fighting with Adobe software and it is causing a lot of problems.
+My CS3 version has been discontinued so I cannot install it, as the serial number is no longer accepted.
+I can't upgrade my computer to accept the new version because my eyes do not get onw with modern screens.
+I did try the new version, and it displays all my images in neon green, which does not seem good either.

+Instead of using Photoshop and Premiere Pro, I'm experimenting with using the Gimp and powerpoint 2003.
+They seem simple and do the job, hopefully.
+Without all the faffing over high tech software I hope I can then get on and start making the teaching materials.

 ## Images